 2. ICEYE (Finland) — The World’s Largest Commercial SAR Constellation

-ICEYE has built the world’s largest commercial synthetic aperture radar (SAR) constellation, with over 60 satellites in orbit delivering imagery regardless of cloud cover, darkness, or weather conditions.
-Their Gen4 satellites achieve a remarkable 16cm resolution, entering territory previously reserved for government-only systems.
+ICEYE operates the world’s largest commercial synthetic aperture radar (SAR) constellation: over 60 satellites delivering imagery through cloud cover, darkness, and bad weather.
+Their Gen4 satellites hit 16cm resolution, a number that used to be reserved for government-only systems.

-Beyond defense, ICEYE has established a strong position in natural catastrophe monitoring, providing near-real-time flood mapping data to insurance companies and emergency responders.
-Their persistent monitoring capability, revisiting the same location multiple times per day, enables change detection at a tempo that optical satellites cannot match.
+Outside defense, ICEYE has built a strong business in natural catastrophe monitoring.
+Insurance companies and emergency responders use their near-real-time flood mapping data.
+Because SAR satellites can revisit the same location multiple times per day, they catch changes at a pace optical satellites can’t match.

 Key strengths: